George Floyd killing: Curfews ignored as US race protests rage | DW | 31.05.2020

 Protesters have defied night-time curfews, as anger at the police killing of George Floyd spreads to more US cities.
-President Trump has warned states to get tough or he'll send in the military.
+The Trump administration backed down on a threat to send in the military.

 Dozens of cities across the US have seen further protests as outrage over the killing of George Floyd and anger over police brutality spreads across the nation.